 When do we get exam results?

 Candidates will be notified of their results by email, and a mark will be indicated in the event of failure.
 Examination papers will not be returned to candidates.
-Please note that the minimum time for marking exams is two months.
+Please note that the minimum time for marking exams is usually two months.

 How can I appeal my mark?

 In accordance with the Examination Board’s regulations, any candidate who fails the examination may appeal the result within one month of receiving notification of the results.
 A $250 fee is payable for such an appeal and $150 will be refunded if the appeal is successful.
 The appeal decision is final.